-With effect from 1 March 2018, UPP REIT Holdings Limited, the ultimate Parent company of the Group has elected for Real Estate Investment Trust ("REIT") status to apply to the Group companies.
-As a result, the Group will no longer pay income tax on profits and gains from qualifying property rental business providing it meets certain conditions.
-Non-qualifying profits and gains continue to be subject to income tax as normal.
+UPP REIT Holdings Limited is Real Estate Investment Trust ("REIT").
+As a result the Group and the Company no longer pays UK corporation tax on profits and gains from qualifying property rental business providing it meets certain conditions.
+Non-qualifying profits and gains continue to be subject to UK corporation tax as normal.